 The following two exams must be passed to advance to candidacy for the Degree of Doctor of Philosophy in Neuroscience:

-Comprehensive Exam: The comprehensive exam is a two-part exam that is administered after the end of the first and second semester.
+Comprehensive Exam: The comprehensive exam is a two-part exam that is administered after the end of the first and second semesters.
 The exam is designed to ensure that students have attained an understanding of core neuroscience knowledge and are able to effectively communicate this knowledge.
-The exams cover material taught in the first year courses as well as the Graduate Proseminar Series.
-Students are asked to answer four of six essay-type questions over a period of five hours.
+The exams cover material taught in the first-year courses as well as the Graduate Proseminar Series.
+Students are asked to answer four of six essay-type questions over a period of four hours.